Ceduna, South Australia: In media

 Ceduna was used as a major filming location for the 1997 film Kiss or Kill starring Frances O'Connor.
 It was a key setting for the factual drama Black and White although the township was not used as a filming location.
 In 2012 Ceduna was featured in the independent feature film Nullarbor Nymph which achieved cult status around the country.

 The Cashless Welfare Card began a trial there in March 2016, attracting media attention.

 Tourism

 Ceduna is known as the gateway to the Nullarbor Plain and being on the National Highway its traffic flow is over 240,000 vehicles a year.
 The township has five caravan parks, four motels and one accommodating hotel.
 The tourism industry is driven by the nearby conservation parks, beaches and fishing opportunities.

 Environment

 Climate

-Ceduna experiences a cold semi-arid climate (Köppen: BSk, Trewartha: BSbl); with warm, dry summers; mild to warm, dry springs and autumns; and mild, relatively dry winters.
+Ceduna experiences a cold semi-arid climate (Köppen: BSk, Trewartha: BSal), with warm, dry summers; mild to warm, dry springs and autumns; and mild, relatively dry winters.
 June is the wettest month.
 The average yearly precipitation is just under 300mm at the coast and diminishes northward into the interior, becoming increasingly arid.
 Goyder's Line, which demarcates the edge of the area where rainfall is generally sufficient to support agriculture, starts near Ceduna.
 On 19 December 2019, the maximum temperature of 48.9 °C was recorded.